nat-n/poethepoet/docs/tasks/task_types/cmd.rst

 .. seealso::

-  Notice that this example also demonstrates that comments and excess whitespace (including new lines) are ignored.
+  Notice that this example also demonstrates that comments and excess whitespace (including new lines) are ignored, without needing to escape new lines.

 .. seealso::

-  Much like in a POSIX shell, the glob pattern can be escaped by wrapping it in single quotes.
+  Much like in bash, the glob pattern can be escaped by wrapping it in quotes, or preceding it with a backslash.

+.. |glob_link| raw:: html

+   <a href="https://docs.python.org/3/library/glob.html" target="_blank">python standard library glob module</a>